What If Fashion Brands Did… Less? A Conversation.

 Connie: Are there even options right now for designers to seek out investments that don’t require unsustainable growth and scale?

-Hilary: Fashion is a cash-poor industry.
+Hillary: Fashion is a cash-poor industry.
 You have to pay to manufacture goods before you actually get paid for selling them.
 There are some new and simple creative financing tools that are out there to address that.
 I just came across this company that helps you pay your bills that you can't pay by credit card.
 It gives you a little bit of padding to your cashflow.

 Connie: Something I see as key to fixing this is to lower the barrier to entry, since making that first-ever product requires so much energy compared to making the fifth or sixth product.
 In a sense, doing that also lowers the barrier to exit, and makes it easier for brands to decide they’re going to shut the lights off now because they’ve done what they wanted to do.
 All that initial investment prompts this feeling that you have to keep going, even if you feel like you're done.